 Franz Kafka

-Kafka was born into a middle-class German- and Yiddish-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, which belonged to the Austrian part of the Austro-Hungarian Empire (now the capital of the Czech Republic).
+Kafka was born into a middle-class German- and Yiddish-speaking Czech Jewish family in Prague, the capital of the Kingdom of Bohemia, which belonged to the Austro-Hungarian Empire (later the capital of Czechoslovakia and the Czech Republic).
 He trained as a lawyer, and after completing his legal education was employed full-time in various legal and insurance jobs.
-Being employed full-time forced Kafka to relegate writing to his spare time.
-Few of his works were published during his life; the story-collections ''Contemplation'' (1912) and ''A Country Doctor'' (1919), and individual stories, such as his novella ''The Metamorphosis'', were published in literary magazines, but they received little attention.
+His professional obligations led to internal conflict as he felt that his true vocation was writing.
+Only a minority of his works were published during his life; the story-collections ''Contemplation'' (1912) and ''A Country Doctor'' (1919), and individual stories, such as his novella ''The Metamorphosis'', were published in literary magazines, but they received little attention.
 He wrote hundreds of letters to family and close friends, including his father, with whom he had a strained and formal relationship.
 He became engaged to several women but never married.
 He died relatively unknown in 1924 of tuberculosis, aged 40.

 Showing 1 - 20 results of 36 for search 'Kafka, Franz 1883-1924'